Is St. John's Wort For Anxiety And Moderate Depression Helpful?

 St. John's Wort's (hypericum perforatum) active components can increase your brain's ability to send and receive messages, which can elevate the presence of serotonin, dopamine, and noradrenaline.

-How much St. Johns wort should I take for anxiety?
+How much St. Johns wort should I take for anxiety to prevent side effects?

 What are the benefits of online therapy for anxiety?